 - Book group safaris: 15–25% cheaper than private tours

-- Book 6–12 months ahead: 10–15% early booking discounts
+- Book 6–12 months ahead: 10–15% early-booking discounts

-- Skip fly-in safaris: Drive-in saves $300–500 per person
+- Skip fly-in safaris: Driving in saves $300–$500 per person

 - Consider Tarangire over Serengeti: Lower park fees, excellent wildlife